oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 `null` values.

-For single-valued return types the value `true` means that the action or function MAY return a single `null` value.
-The value `false` means that the action or function will never return a `null` value and instead will fail with an error response if it cannot compute a result.
+For single-valued return types the value `true` means that the action or function overload MAY return a single `null` value.
+The value `false` means that the action or function overload will never return a `null` value and instead will fail with an error response if it cannot compute a result.
 :::